 - Place a rack in the middle of the oven and preheat to 350ºF/180ºC.

 - Lightly beat the remaining egg and lightly brush over the top of the dough.
-Be careful not to get egg on the side of the pan as this can impede a proper rise during baking.
+Be careful not to get egg on the inside of the loaf tin as this can impede a proper rise during baking.

 - Bake each loaf for 30-35 minutes or until puffy and golden.
-Cool 5 minutes in the pans before transferring to a wire rack to cool completely.
+Cool 5 minutes in the tins before transferring to a wire rack to cool completely.